sevonj/sevonj/README.md

 [➜ Go to repository](https://github.com/sevonj/sr2_chonker)

 A chunk file (open world piece) viewer for Saints Row 2.
 The game uses custom asset formats that I reverse-engineered myself.
+I originally got interested after learning the game studio spent real developer time documenting their file formats for players mess with.
+Unfortunately no one there seemed to know or even want to touch the massive, complex rube goldberg machine that makes up the open world in this game.

 <img src="https://github.com/user-attachments/assets/80bad88b-ba3a-47f9-b73f-8af99fabc550" height="400" />